-- Pass users must visit Guest Help & Information every day, where they’ll pick up a green Ride Access Pass card.
+- Pass users must visit Guest Help & Information each day, where they’ll pick up a green Ride Access Pass card.
 Adventurers also have the option to collect a wristband, if they do not wish to show their gold Registration Card at each ride.

 - Most rides have a designated entrance for Ride Access Pass users.
 The entrance for each individual attraction is highlighted in the Accessibility Guide.